Texas Army National Guard

 The Texas Army National Guard is a component of the United States Army, the United States National Guard and the Texas Military Forces (along with the Texas Air National Guard and the Texas State Guard).

 Texas Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Texas Guard also bestows a number of state awards for local services rendered in or to the state of Texas.

 The Texas Army National Guard is composed of approximately 19,000 soldiers, and maintains 117 armories in 102 communities.
 State duties include disaster relief, emergency preparedness, security assistance to state law enforcement agencies, and some aspects of border security.
-The Governor can activate the National Guard components under his control for state active duty in Texas, and in support of adjacent states.
+The Governor can activate the National Guard components under his control for state active duty in Texas, and in support of states (whether adjacent or not).
+The president of the United States of America can also activate the National Guard.